ashaik20/food-socio-viz/README.md

    git clone https://github.com/ashaik20/food-socio-viz.git
    cd food-socio-viz
    ```
+   Feel free to open the github repository using an editor of your choice (VS Code, Intellij, etc.)
 2. Download the original food supply intake dataset from this [FAOStat link](https://bulks-faostat.fao.org/production/SUA_Crops_Livestock_E_All_Data.zip) and place the datasets, specifically, `SUA_Crops_Livestock_E_All_Data_NOFLAG.csv`, within the `data` folder.
 3. Setup a Conda environment from the project root and then activate it:
    ```
    conda env create -f environment.yml conda activate food_socio_viz
    ```
-4. Click Run-all for first `FAOSTAT_full.ipynb` and second `Country-Clustering.ipynb` to generate the required dataset files using this conda environment.
+4. Click Run-all for first `FAOSTAT_full.ipynb` and second `Country-Clustering.ipynb` to generate the required dataset files using this new food_socio_viz conda environment as the kernel.
 This will generate the required dataset files for the map visualization.

 ## EXECUTION
 1. Start a python server:
    ```bash
    python -m http.server 8000
    ```
-2. Navigate to [http://[::1]:8000/](http://[::1]:8000/) and click `global_food_nutrition.html` from which the map will be visible
+2. Navigate to [http://[::1]:8000/http://[::1]:8000/global_food_nutrition.html](http://[::1]:8000/http://[::1]:8000/global_food_nutrition.html) from which the site will be visible

 ## Data Sources